|Emy Louie, Consulting Services|

 (Above) At the front lawn of the Devon House - home of the first black millionaire in Jamaica

-Early that morning, when I went to downtown Kingston from the hostel, I took an official looking bus, which resembled an upscale tour bus.
+Early that morning, when I went to downtown Kingston from the hostel, I took an official-looking bus, which resembled an upscale tour bus.
 I waited 20 minutes at a designated bus stop for this official bus.
-While I was waiting, I received about ten honks from passing cars at around 6 a.m. in the morning.
+While I was waiting, I received about ten honks from passing cars at around 6 a.m.